johnjmitchell/k8s-pdns-galera/ansible/README.md

 - Save the file as `hosts.yml`.

 ### Ansible Configuration
-- Open the `ansible.cfg.template` file in your preferred text editor.
+- Open the `ansible.template.cfg` file in your preferred text editor.
 - Fill out the following variables:

     ```ini